All students must accept the responsibility to comply with the measures below as a condition of accessing campus or living in Chapman housing.

 - At the Rinker campus, at-home test kits are available at no cost in room 110 of building 9401 during business hours.

-- Anyone experiencing symptoms has access to Chapman COVID-19 testing in the Student Health Center, or the Chapman COVID-19 Testing Center.
+- Anyone in the Chapman community experiencing symptoms has access to Chapman COVID-19 testing in the Student Health Center, or the Chapman COVID-19 Testing Center.

 Have Additional Questions?

-Please review this list of frequently asked questions about current coronavirus policies and recent announcements regarding travel, on-campus dining, and school- or department-specific requirements.
+Please review this list of frequently asked questions about current coronavirus policies and recent announcements regarding vaccinations and testing, or department-specific requirements.